 Read about the three pillars of the program below.

-We are pleased to be pilot testing the Resilient Hubs Initiative in 2018 in the East Bay, thanks to the support of EBMUD (East Bay Municipal Utilities District) Water Conservation Program, Water Education Foundation and Threshold Foundation’s Thriving Resilient Communities Collaboratory.
-Our Pilot Testing includes:
+The Resilient Hubs Initiative launched projects in 2018 in the East Bay, thanks to the support of EBMUD (East Bay Municipal Utilities District) Water Conservation Program, Water Education Foundation and Threshold Foundation’s Thriving Resilient Communities Collaboratory.
+The NorCal Resilience Network regranted funds to support work parties that brought together hundreds of neighbors and community members to install rain water catchment systems, drip irrigation and other water conservation projects at seven different sites, as described below: